-I. mitigation and adaptation to the impacts of climate change by: i. protecting natural heritage features and areas, water resource systems, and other components of the Region's natural environment system pursuant to Section 3.1; ii. where possible, integrating green infrastructure and low impact development into the design and construction of public service facilities and private development; and ✓ iii. promoting built forms, land use patterns, and street configurations that improve community resilience and sustainability, reduce greenhouse gas emissions, and conserve biodiversity. residential purposes, utilizing existing infrastructure and implementing the most recent standards of the Ontario Building Code, Additional building material technologies may ✓ 2.2.2.5 A Regional minimum of 60 percent of all residential units occurring annually will be within built-up areas. ✓
+I. mitigation and adaptation to the impacts of cli mate change by: i. protecting natural heritage features and areas, water resource systems, and other components of the Region's natural environment system pursuant to Section 3.1; ✓ ii. where possible, integrating green infrastructure and low impact development into the design and construction of public service facilities and private development; and ✓ iii. promoting built forms, land use patterns, and street configurations that improve community resilience and sustainability, reduce greenhouse gas emissions, and conserve biodiversity. residential purposes, utilizing existing infrastructure and implementing the most recent standards of the Ontario ✓ 2.2.2.5 A Regional minimum of 60 percent of all residential units occurring annually will be within built-up areas.
+1 ✓

 Section Policy Comments

 2.3.1 P rovide a Mix of Housing Options

-2.3.1.1 The proposed application increases the area density by providing a higher density residential land use.
+2.3.1.1 The development of a range and mix of densities, lot and unit sizes, and housing types, including affordable and attainable housing, will be planned for throughout settlement areas to meet housing needs at all stages of life.
+The proposed application increases the area density by providing a higher density residential land use.
 Efforts will be made to keep rental costs lower to make the units more attainable with the potential to include up to 15% affordable units.
-The multi-storey design and unit configurations will cater to housing needs for all stages of life. •
+The multi-storey design and unit configurations will cater to housing needs for all stages of life. ✓

 2.3.1.2 Local Area Municipalities shall establish targets in Local official plans for an overall housing mix by density type and affordability based on consultation with the Region and the minimum affordable housing targets outlined in Policy 2.3.2.3.
-The forecasts in Table 2-1 will be used to mainta The City of Niagara Falls is currently working to update their Official Plan.
+The City of Niagara Falls is currently working to update their Official Plan.
 Regardless, the proposed development implements increased densities of a modest scale to the low density residential area.
-Affordable housing is being explored which may lead to lower rental rates. • a. the ability to accommodate residential growth for a minimum of 15 years through residential intensification, and lands designated and available for residential development; and Yes.
+Affordable housing is being explored which may lead to lower rental rates. ✓ The forecasts in Table 2-1 will be used to mainta ain, at all times: a. the ability to accommodate residential growth for a minimum of 15 years through residential intensification, and lands designated and available for residential development; and Yes.
 The lands are providing residential intensification to the existing neighbourhood.
 The lands must be redesignated to Residential in order to facilitate the development. ✓ b. where new development is to occur, land with servicing capacity to provide at least a three-year supply of residential units through lands suitably zoned to facilitate residential intensification, and lands in draft approved or registered plans.
 Not applicable.
-2.3.1.4 New residential development and residential intensification are encouraged to be planned and designed to mitigate and adapt to the impacts of climate change by: a. facilitating compact built form; and The proposed apartment is a compact development. ✓ b. incorporating sustainable housing construction materials or practices, green infrastructure, energy conservation standards, water efficient technologies, and low impact development.
+2.3.1.4 ensification are encouraged to be planned and designed to mitiga te and a. facilitating compact built form; and The proposed apartment is a compact development. ✓ b. incorporating sustainable housing construction materials or practices, green infrastructure, energy conservation standards, water efficient technologies, and low impact development.
 The proposed development will explore these methodologies and technologies to better mitigate impacts on climate change. ✓ c.
 New residential development and residential intensification should incorporate universal design standards to meet housing needs at all stages of life.
 Yes.
 This will form part of the detailed design phase. ✓